Ceelog/phpdoc-en/src/fann/constants.md

 <span class="simpara"> Standard linear error function. </span>

 **`FANN_ERRORFUNC_TANH`** (<span class="type">integer</span>)
-<span class="simpara"> Tanh error function, usually better but can
+<span class="simpara"> Tanh error function; usually better but may
 require a lower learning rate.
-This error function agressively targets outputs that differ much from the desired, while not targetting outputs that only differ a little that much.
-This activation function is not recommended for cascade training and incremental training. </span>
+This error function aggressively targets outputs that differ much from the desired, while not targeting outputs that only differ slightly.
+Not recommended for cascade or incremental training. </span>

 <!-- -->